Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Introduction

-Nussbaum function-based technique, initially proposed in \cite{nussbaum1983some} and developed in \cite{xudong1998adaptive}, has been subconsciously and widely considered in \cite{xudong1998adaptive,zhang2020adaptive,liu2006global,liu2014adaptive,guo2017global,guo2018output} to handle the unknown control directions.
-While they have successfully solved difficult control problems, these techniques can suffer from poor transient performance, as pointed out in \cite{scheinker2012minimum}.
-Nussbaum functions have almost been thought of as the representative words of unknown control direction problems.
-In fact, the problems over unknown time-varying control coefficients only can be addressed using some particular Nussbaum functions as shown in \cite{liu2008global}.
+The Nussbaum function-based technique, initially proposed in \cite{nussbaum1983some}, has been widely considered in multiple studies including \cite{liu2006global,guo2016cooperative} to handle the unknown control directions.
+While they have successfully solved difficult control problems, these techniques can suffer from poor transient performance, as pointed out in \cite{scheinker2012minimum}. {\myr Nussbaum functions have often been considered as the preferred solutions for unknown control direction problems}.
+In fact, the problems over unknown time-varying control coefficients can only be addressed using some particular Nussbaum functions as shown in \cite{liu2008global}.
+Moreover, the Nussbaum gain approach was used in \cite{bechlioulis2011robust} to investigate the robust prescribed performance control of $n$th order cascade nonlinear system with partial-state feedback.
 It is important to note that Nussbaum function-based design techniques fail to achieve exponential stability even in the absence of uncertainties.
-In addition, the overshoot phenomenon can be observed in almost every paper, such as \cite{xudong1998adaptive,liu2006global,liu2014adaptive,guo2017result}.
-Furthermore, a counter-example was proposed \cite{chen2019nussbaum} to show that the existing Nussbaum functions are not always effective in multi-variable and/or time-varying control coefficients with unknown signs.
+In addition, the overshoot phenomenon can be observed in almost every paper, such as \cite{liu2006global,liu2014adaptive}.
+Furthermore, a counter-example was proposed in \cite{chen2019nussbaum} to show that the existing Nussbaum functions are not always effective in multi-variable and/or time-varying control coefficients with unknown signs.